 Employers often look through hundreds of CVs, so you should try and make yours stand out from the crowd.
 Let your personality shine through by including some of your interests outside of work.
 Instead of saying you enjoy “socialising with friends”, try including something a bit different in order to catch the reader’s attention.

-If possible, include hobbies that show off your human skills.
+If possible, include hobbies that show off your transferable skills.
 For example, being on a sports team demonstrates commitment and teamwork, and learning an instrument shows dedication and creativity.

 References are a way for employers to confirm the skills that you have listed on your CV.
 A referee could be a manager, teacher, or anyone else who has known you academically or professionally.
 Make sure you pick people who you’ve had a good relationship with, as they should be able to testify to your skills and abilities.
 Instead of listing their contact details, you can write “references available on request”.

-Write the words “curriculum vitae” at the top - leave your name as the title
+- Don’t write the words “curriculum vitae” at the top – leave your name as the title.
+This also applies to file names if you are sending your CV digitally.